AntonisSykoutris/Bioinformatics/README.md

 # Bioinformatics

+Introduction to R for Bioinformatics. https://www.youtube.com/watch?v=OiVZ2C34LCw (*This university course was taught using YouTube*)

 In this project I want to calculate the exponential growth rate in the European population of the coronavirus.

 For this reason, I have downloaded data from gisaid (a coronavirus database)